OWASP Top 10 and Snort Rule Creation

 Then, here is an example of a remote file inclusion.
 Here, instead of opening a file locally, we’re trying to get a file remotely.

-Many of the risks from these vulnerabilities can be lowered by following the principle of least privilege.
+Many of the risks associated with these vulnerabilities can be reduced by following the principle of least privilege.
 This principle involves ensuring that the permissions on all files and directories are secure and that all applications and people have ONLY the necessary permissions to do their tasks.

-In the case of DVWA, the module “File inclusion” was secured by hard coding the names of the files to be called into the code to eliminate any attack vectors.
+In the case of DVWA, the “File inclusion” module was secured by hard-coding the names of the files to be included in the code, eliminating any attack vectors.
 OWASP recommends the same and removes any user input.

-In the case of IDOR, it is recommended that identifiers be kept out of the URLs and POSTs and that access control checks be implemented on anything the user tries to access.
+In the case of IDOR, it is recommended that identifiers be kept out of URLs and POST requests, and that access control checks be implemented for anything the user tries to access.

 Snort rules